C-EB/Spam_classifier/README.md

 len(spam_filenames)
 ```

-This code block loads the email filenames into lists and checks the number of emails in each category.
+Loads the email filenames into lists and checks the number of emails in each category.

 **Output:**